tweag/haskell-training/material/persistence.md

 Now we need to connect the domain to the concrete implementation of the repositories.

-The place to do that is the `AppServices` argument to our `fromsServer`.
+The place to do that is the `AppServices` argument to our `formsServer`.

 We need to build a `AppServices` using our newly created repositories.